hbctraining/Training-modules/RShiny/lessons/shinylive.md

 The first step in the process is to create an RStudio project.
 In order to do this:

 1. Go to your RStudio toolbar and select "**File**" and then select "**New Project**"
-2. A pop-up window should appear where you can select "**New Directory**" and the window should progress to a allow you to choose "**Shiny Application**".
+2. A pop-up window should appear where you can select "**New Directory**" and the window should progress to allow you to choose "**Shiny Application**".
 One benefit of selecting **Shiny Application** here is that it will automatically create an R script called "app.R".
 3. Enter the name of your RStudio project, in this case we are going to call ours "mtcars_demo"
 4. (Optional) You can select where you would like this project to be saved to by clicking the "**Browse...**".
 However, we are happy saving it to our **Desktop**.
 5. Click "**Create Project**"